Dalsvon/synchronization-scripts/README.md

 Sync Manager - Municipality of Ořechov

 This is a web application that manages synchronization scripts for the Municipality of Ořechov.
 It provides a web interface for managing and scheduling various synchronization tasks between different systems (mobile app, citizen portal, etc.).

 Prerequisites
-- Debian based Linux distribution
+- Debian-based Linux distribution
 - Python 3.8 or higher
-- Apache2, Nginx or another web server
+- Apache2, Nginx, or another web server
 - System packages for PostgreSQL and Python development

 Installation Steps